Lewd and Lascivious Molestation

 Although molestation is punished very harshly, there may be defenses or ways to receive reduced sentences.
 Ignorance of the victim's age is not a defense, and neither is consent.
 However, a skillful trial lawyer may be able to cast doubt on the victim or your accuser's credibility.
 There may be constitutional or procedural safeguards that the police violated in trying to pursue charges against you.
 In such cases, it may be possible to get critical evidence suppressed.Retain a Dedicated Sex Crime Attorney in St. Petersburg

 The St. Petersburg Police Department has a Special Victims Unit that investigates crimes against children, including those involving sexual assault.
-If you are charged with lewd and lascivious molestation, you should retain a skillful sex crime attorney.
-Our founder, Will Hanlon, has been providing criminal defense representation in St. Petersburg since 1994 and may be able to help.
-You can call Hanlon Law at 727.897.5413 or submit our online form.
+People who are facing these types of charges should not hesitate to contact a lawyer.
+Our founder, Will Hanlon, has advocated for defendants in St. Petersburg since 1994.
+You can call us at 727.897.5413 or submit our online form to set up an appointment to discuss your case.